How Advanced Analytics Helps Retailers Compete Against Behemoths Like Amazon And Wayfair

 Unlike traditional transportation reporting that focuses solely on standard measures like volume, on-time percentage, and exception rates, these reports are tailor-made for retail use cases.
 They include the ability to see last mile transportation data broken out by customer feedback, exception types, promise commitment performance, customer segment, and even product SKU.

-Convey’s Advanced Reporting has enabled retailers large and small to improve their on-time deliveries by 25+%, increase NPS scores by 9.4%, and decrease transit times during peak season by >2 days by optimizing their networks.
+Convey’s Discover product has enabled retailers large and small to improve their on-time deliveries by 25+%, increase NPS scores by 9.4%, and decrease transit times during peak season by >2 days by optimizing their networks.

 All of these reports have been created with the intent of allowing users to quickly aggregate supply chain data, identify network issues, understand their root causes and act to save the delivery experience for thousands of customers.
 We hope that this supply chain data visualization enriches retailers everywhere, so they can make fast decisions to create more profitable and engaging customer experiences.